NotAShelf/notashelf.dev/apps/notashelf.dev/posts/extended-nixpkgs-lib.md

 keywords: ["nix", "tutorial"]
 ---

-# When, Why and How to Extend Nixpkgs Standard Library

 In plenty of cases, you might need to write your own custom functions and store them somewhere.
 While it is conceptually possible and easy to define them inside an argument you might want to stick in for example `specialArgs` in the context